March 11th

 Meaning of the subhAShita:

-Fruit bearing trees are bent in prostration and so are the learned.
+Fruit bearing trees are bent in prostration and so are the learned people.
 Dry twigs and the foolish do not bend and are slit and broken.

 Commentary:

-A tree filled with fruit cannot stand stiff and stark, as if in pride.
-It bends down in humility and offers its fruit to the world.
-Similarly, the learned and wise bow down in prostration to the supreme power in each individual.
+A tree bearing lots of fruit cannot stand stiff and straight, as if in pride.
+It bends down, as if in humility, and offers its fruit to the world.
+Similarly, the wise bow down in prostration to the supreme power in each individual.
 They do not pride themselves and display arrogance towards others.
-They are neither haughty nor high strung due to their knowledge.
+They are neither haughty nor high-strung due to their knowledge.
 Rather, they are humble and compassionate.

 On the other hand, dry sapless trees stand stiff and straight as if nothing can affect them.
-But one fine day, they get felled by someone, break in the wind or become fuel for some wildfire!
+But one fine day, they get felled by someone, break due to wind, or become fuel for some wildfire!
 Similarly, only fools think highly of themselves and do not care for true knowledge.
 If they attain the same fate as the dry twigs of a sapless tree, why should one be surprised?!

-Humility is an adornment of the wise!
+Humility is an adornment of the wise.
 Be humble.
+It will open more doors than arrogance ever will!

 pada vigrahaH: